ThibDujardin/minikube-docker/share/slides.md

 Note:
 - based on Lima
   - Lima can be considered as a some sort of unofficial "containerd for Mac".
+  - Lima launches Linux virtual machines with automatic file sharing and port forwarding (similar to WSL2), and containerd.
 - Limitations
   - Some command like docker compose still don't work very well ( complicated docker compose )
   - Still in a early stage